England-Suffolk Flag

 England-Suffolk Flag UK > England > Suffolk

-Sep 2014
+Sep 2014+

 Bury St Edmunds Coat of Arms

-Industry looms at the entrance to Bury for that's what it's called round here.
 The British Sugar processing plant turns 'beet to sweet' and every Silver Spoon™ in your morning cuppa has its stirrings here.
+If the marketeers haven't already, they can have that one for free.

 The people could best be described as helpful but stern.
-Squinting for a machine at the Pay & Display, 'It's over there!' and 'They'll come to you!' in the Suffolk Carver, the table service policy not exactly clear.
+Squinting for a machine at the PAY & DISPLAY, 'It's over there!' and 'They'll come to you!' in the Suffolk Carver, the table service policy not exactly clear.

 Hey, chillaxify yourself man!
 This is supposed to be a holiday.
 Go and give that desperate, sculpting man doing dogs in sand a pound but you might want to avoid the rough-looking lads in the marketplace.